harshithkcg/AI-Powered-Smart-Home-Automation-Raspberry-Pi-ESP32/README.md

 GitHub: https://github.com/harshithkcg

->> if in case the code is not working plz contact me in mail or else insta link in bio
+>> if in case the code is not working plz contact me in mail or else insta link in bio and
->> create your own esp32 code by useing this inforamtion or else conme i wil hepl
+>> create your own esp32 code by useing this inforamtion or else conme i wil hepl.
->> it is free
+>> it is free.